-As a United States Senator, Angus sits on five oversight committees – Rules, Intelligence, Armed Services, Budget, and Energy and Natural Resources.
+As a United States Senator, Angus sits on four oversight committees – Rules, Intelligence, Armed Services, and Energy and Natural Resources.
 These committees play a key role in furthering his ability to best serve and protect the interests of Maine as well as the country.

 The Senate Select Committee on Intelligence is mandated with overseeing and studying the intelligence programs of the United States Government and to assure that those activities conform to the Constitution and the laws of United States.

 Maine has a strong tradition of defending our Nation, and through his work on the Senate Committee on Armed Services, Angus remains deeply committed to continuing that legacy by supporting our men and women in uniform, our veterans, military units in Maine, and ensuring the longevity of our industrial base at places like Bath Iron Works and Portsmouth Naval Shipyard.
 These facilities not only provide strategic value to our national security, but also provide jobs that help keep Maine communities strong.

 Angus is Ranking Member of the Subcommittee on Airland and serves on the Subcommittee on Seapower and the Subcommittee on Strategic Forces.

 Lowering energy costs and combating climate change are two of my priorities in the Senate, and I believe that as a nation, we don’t have to sacrifice one of those goals to accomplish the other.
 By harnessing the power of renewable energy sources, we can move towards a more deliberate, domestically-driven energy policy that lowers costs for people in Maine while limiting the impacts on our environment and natural resources.

-Angus is the Ranking Member of the Subcommittee on Water and Power.
+Angus is the Ranking Member of the Subcommittee on National Parks.